 Build a CRM implementation road map

-Once the CRM project goals have been defined, the next stage is to plan your road map to document and evaluate each process and any technical constraints that you may encounter.
+Once the CRM project goals have been defined, the next stage is to plan your digital transformation road map to document and evaluate each process and any technical constraints that you may encounter.

 The metrics and goals defined in the previous step need to be aligned with the overall business strategy and day-to-day processes with consideration for where your CRM system will fill the void.